 Nipple Sparing Breast Reconstruction Connecticut And Houston

-Thankfully, today Connecticut breast cancer patients have more choices available to them.
-A new breast reconstruction procedure called a nipple sparing breast reconstruction can be performed by certain, specially trained Connecticut plastic surgeons like Dr. Fusi & Dr. Craig, and preserve both a woman’s nipple and her breast skin.
+Thankfully, today Houston breast cancer patients have more choices available to them.
+A new breast reconstruction procedure called a nipple sparing breast reconstruction can be performed by certain, specially trained Houston plastic surgeons like Dr. Fusi & Dr. Craig, and preserve both a woman’s nipple and her breast skin.

 How is a Nipple Sparing Breast Reconstruction Surgery Performed?

 It’s likely that you’ve already educated yourself on how a typical mastectomy is performed.
-A Connecticut nipple sparing breast reconstruction surgery is performed differently than the standard mastectomy reconstruction.
+A Houston nipple sparing breast reconstruction surgery is performed differently than the standard mastectomy reconstruction.
 With a nipple sparing breast reconstruction, an incision is made around the areola or underneath the breast in the fold.
-From that incision, her mastectomy surgeon removes all of the Connecticut woman’s underlying breast tissue.
+From that incision, her mastectomy surgeon removes all of the Houston woman’s underlying breast tissue.

 Benefits of a Nipple Sparing Breast Reconstruction.

-A nipple sparing breast reconstruction provides Connecticut women with several benefits, including:
+A nipple sparing breast reconstruction provides Houston women with several benefits, including:

 - Enabling mastectomy surgeons to completely remove the natural breast tissue as with a typical mastectomy, thus providing for a safe procedure for breast cancer removal;